ihhub/fheroes2/doc/README_PSV.md

 Data from GoG version of the game is working nicely.
 Files from the demo version are working too.

 Music files in OGG format (from GoG release of the game) should be placed into the "ux0:data/fheroes2/music/" folder.
-To enable OGG music set "music = external" option in "ux0:data/fheroes2/fheroes2.cfg" (should be set by default now).
+To enable OGG music set "music = external" option in "ux0:data/fheroes2/fheroes2.cfg".

 fheroes2 supports ingame cinematics.
-To play into and/or other videos, make sure that all of "*.SMK" files are placed inside "ux0:data/fheroes2/heroes2/anim/" folder (they were inside DATA folder for me).
+To play into and/or other videos, make sure that all of "*.SMK" files are placed inside "ux0:data/fheroes2/heroes2/anim/" folder.

 [rePatch reDux0](https://github.com/dots-tb/rePatch-reDux0) OR [FdFix](https://github.com/TheOfficialFloW/FdFix) plugin is required for proper suspend/resume support (only use one at a time).